leeper/surveyexpcourse/index.md

 ### Session 4: Sources of Heterogeneity (July 7, 11:00-13:00)

-While most experiments are designed to focus on a sample average treatment effect, researchers are often interested in and/or faced by causal processes that vary across person, contexts, and other factors.
-This session will cover various sources of treatment effect heterogeneity.
+This session will cover a number of remaining issues, especially related to the practical implementation of survey experiments.

  - [Slides](Slides/lecture04.pdf)
  - [Slides](Slides/lecture05.pdf)

 #### Class Schedule

- - 11:00-12:00 - Lingering Issues (Attention, Satisficing, Self-Selection, Ethics)
+ - 11:00-11:30 - Effect Heterogeneity due to Treatments and Outcomes
- - 12:00-12:25 - Effect Heterogeneity due to Treatments and Outcomes
+ - 11:30-12:00 - Lingering Issues (Attention, Satisficing, Self-Selection, Ethics)
  - 12:00-12:45 - Handling of "Broken Experiments"
  - 12:45-13:00 - Summary and Conclusion